NVivo Core Skills

 - Demonstration of queries and visualisations

-PC only.
-NVivo 11.4 is used.
-More advanced NVivo courses are offered in New Zealand by Academic Consulting – these are an ideal follow up from this introductory one-day course.
-To view Academic Consulting’s current training schedule, visit http://www.academic-consulting.co.nz/training/schedule.
+Please note that this workshop is specifically for PC users only and NVivo 12 is used.
+More advanced NVivo courses are offered in New Zealand by Academic Consulting and these are an ideal follow on from this introductory one day workshop.
+To view their current training schedule, please visit http://www.academic-consulting.co.nz/training.

-If you are University of Auckland staff, please visit Career Tools to view session availability and register on a session.
+If you are University of Auckland staff, please visit Career Tools to register on a session.
+All others, please see our registration page for more information.